Luos-io/Documentation/src/pages/tutorials/bootloader/bootloader.md

 ### Step 5: Detection

-Connect your two nodes through the luos network and connect your USB shield to your PC.
+Connect your two nodes through the Luos network and connect your USB shield to your PC.
 Type the same command used on **Step 3** and you should see the following:

 <p align="center">
   <img src="../../../_assets/img/tutorials/bootloader/detect_bootloader.png">